afatsini/webdos/README.md

 1. Obtain DOS games in ZIP format
 2. Place the ZIP files in the `games` folder
-3. The server will automatically detect the new games
+3. The server will automatically detect the new games and fetch cover images

 ## Adding Custom Cover Images

+WebDOS supports three methods for displaying cover images (in order of priority):

+1. **Local Manually Added Covers**
-1. Create a JPG image for the game cover
+   - Create a JPG image for the game cover
-2. Name it exactly the same as the game ZIP file (without the .zip extension)
+   - Name it exactly the same as the game ZIP file (without the .zip extension)
-3. Place it in the `covers` folder
+   - Place it in the `covers` folder

-4. The cover will automatically be displayed for the corresponding game
+2. **Automatically Fetched Covers**
+   - When no local cover exists, WebDOS will attempt to fetch one from IGDB API
+   - Fetched covers are automatically saved to the `covers` folder for future use

+3. **Placeholder Image**
+   - If no cover can be found or fetched, a placeholder image is displayed

 Example:
 - Game file: `games/DOOM.zip`